Carl J. Nichols

 Carl John Nichols (born 1970) is an American lawyer and jurist who has served as a United States district judge of the United States District Court for the District of Columbia since 2019.
-He has concurrently served as a judge of the United States Foreign Intelligence Surveillance Court since 2024.
+He has concurrently served as a judge of the United States Foreign Intelligence Surveillance Court since 2024 and is the Presiding Judge of that court.

-Early life and education
+Early life

-Nichols spent most of his childhood in Simsbury, CT.
+Nichols was born in 1970 in Rhinebeck, New York.
+He spent most of his childhood in Simsbury, Connecticut.
 He left for college and received a Bachelor of Arts in 1992 from Dartmouth College, where he majored in philosophy and graduated with high honors.
 He spent some time at the University of Edinburgh in Scotland as an exchange student from Dartmouth.

-After graduating he spent one year as a paralegal at a law firm before attending the University of Chicago Law School, where he was a member of the University of Chicago Law Review.
-He graduated in 1996 with a J.D. degree and Order of the Coif honors.
+After graduating, he spent one year as a paralegal at a law firm before attending the University of Chicago Law School, where he was a member of the University of Chicago Law Review.
+He graduated in 1996 with a Juris Doctor, graduating Order of the Coif.

 Career

+While in law school, Nichols was a summer associate at Gibson, Dunn & Crutcher in 1995.
 After law school, Nichols was a law clerk to Judge Laurence Silberman of the United States Court of Appeals for the District of Columbia Circuit from 1996 to 1997.
 He then clerked for Justice Clarence Thomas of the U.S. Supreme Court from 1997 to 1998.

 From 1998 to 2005, Nichols was in private practice at the law firm Boies Schiller Flexner LLP, becoming a partner in 2002.
 He later joined the United States Department of Justice as a deputy assistant attorney general for the Federal Programs Branch of the Civil Division, and then as principal deputy associate attorney general.
 He left the government in 2009 and joined Wilmer Cutler Pickering Hale and Dorr, where he worked as a partner until 2019.